-PRESIDENT Jacob Zuma says that if the ANC tells him it no longer wants him to serve as party leader, he will “walk away”.
+PRESIDENT Jacob Zuma said today that if the ANC told him it no longer wanted him to serve as party leader, he would “walk away”.

-Zuma told Talk Radio 702 presenter Redi Tlhabi in an interview yesterday that he’d not had an “appetite” for being ANC boss and president of the country, but he was “not serving reluctantly”, because “when the ANC says you serve, you serve”.
+Zuma claimed he’d never had an “appetite” for being both ANC boss and president of the country, but conceded that he was “not serving reluctantly” because “when the ANC says you serve, you serve”.

 Zuma’s leadership is under the spotlight as the ANC’s national elective conference in Mangaung in December draws closer.